pto pta funding 8

 Parents might be upset, but the place of the PTO isn’t to step up when the school can’t.

-A better response form the PTO would be to advocate for the reinstatement of the Art program, then plan special Art nights to give students exposure to art until that happens.
+A better response from the PTO would be to advocate for the reinstatement of the art program, then plan special art nights to give students exposure to art until that happens.

 Likewise, the PTO should not be paying for programs to educate the educators.

-That’s simply not the place of the PTO.
+That’s simply not the place of the PTO since the training is necessary for the teachers to do their jobs.

 Training funding needs to come from the school, with no help from the PTO.

-The very basic items required for the students and school (think in terms of books, smart boards, computers, janitorial supplies and copiers) are the responsibility of the school and aren’t items that PTOs should pay for.
+The very basic items required for the students and school are the responsibility of the school and aren’t items that PTOs should pay for.

 Donations to Other Associations